jb12-art/html-css-ca-Jorgen/README.md

+# (Portfolio task) HTML & CSS

+This is the first coding project and it's about learning HTML & CSS.

+## Description

+Imitating e-commerce with code that is hard coded to make a look alike e-commerce.
+Certain functionality requiring JavaScript are mimicked.

+- In Jackets page you see the first jacket 'Add to Cart' button is green, and the button text is changed to 'Added to cart'.

+- In 'Shopping Cart(1)' you see there is 1 item added permanenlty.
+This is the part of the mimicking of JavaScript we don't use here.

 # HTML & CSS Course Assignment

 ## Goal

 To put into practice everything you’ve learned about HTML and CSS over this course by bringing your design alive.

 ## Brief